Sit n Go Advanced Strategy: Two Big Stacks vs One Small Stack

 Lets do the Math!

-The best play from a strict chipEV standpoint is to call.
-You are 50-50 to win the hand and the presence of the antes puts this as a very slight call, when only expected value of tournament chips is considered.
+From a strict ChipEV standpoint, the best play is to call.
+You are about 50-50 to win the hand, and the presence of the antes makes this a marginal call when considering the expected value of tournament chips alone.

 There is an extra consideration, however, and that is the money you will (or won’t) win in this tournament.
 That is where $EV is considered.
 (Substitute another currency for $ if you prefer, but a lot of online poker is played in USD, so that is the symbol used.)